Key Program Features

 - The remaining courses may be chosen from a range of courses that span the law school curriculum, including courses in areas such as business and corporate law, criminal law, environmental law, family and education law, international and comparative law, intellectual property and technology law, jurisprudence and legal theory, and public law and policy.

 - MS candidates participate in regular law school classes and take the same exams as JD candidates.
-However, MS students will be graded on an honors/pass/fail basis unless they are granted permission when admitted to be graded on the same scale as JD students.
+However, MS students will be graded on an honors/pass/low pass/fail basis unless they are granted permission when admitted to be graded on the same scale as JD students.

 - Students who wish to apply credits earned in this program toward other degree programs they are pursuing (e.g., another Masters or PhD) should determine whether those other programs require that law school credits be graded for transfer.